Nobel Prize in economics awarded to Richard H. Thaler of University of Chicago

 His theory explains "how people simplify financial decision-making by creating separate accounts in their minds, focusing on the narrow impact of each individual decision rather than its overall effect," the Royal Swedish Academy of Sciences said.

-The Royal Swedish Academy of Sciences every year awards the Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel.
+The Royal Academy every year awards the Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel.
+Americans, especially from the University of Chicago, have dominated the award.

+Thaler is the 29th winner of the economics prize associated with the school in the 49 years the award has been given.
+The most recent winners were Eugene Fama and Lars Peter Hansen, who shared the 2013 award with Robert Shiller.
+George Stigler, Milton Friedman and Paul Samuelson were among the most famous winners from Chicago.

+Thaler joked on Monday that one upshot of winning was that he no longer has to call his friend "Professor Fama" when they play golf together.

 Last year, two foreign-born American professors were awarded the prize for their contributions to contract theory -- the agreements that shape business, finance and public policy.